ozgurgulerx/inference-journal/days/planning/learning_goals.md

   and understanding how their attention/KV patterns change latency, memory, and capacity
 - [ ] Hands-on experience with INT8/INT4 quantization (AWQ, GPTQ) and how it affects speed, VRAM, and output quality
 - [ ] A clear mental model and practical tuning experience for **KV cache knobs** (max_model_len, max_num_seqs, block size, gpu_memory_utilization) and how they interact with attention modes and context length
-- [ ] **1 end-to-end SFT/LoRA pipeline** for a real use case (code + evaluation + serving behind a runtime)
+- [ ] **1 end-to-end SFT/LoRA + serving pipeline** for a real use case (code + evaluation + serving behind a runtime like vLLM/TRT-LLM)
-- [ ] **1 small RL-style alignment experiment** (e.g. DPO/ORPO or PPO via TRL) run end-to-end, with before/after evaluation
+- [ ] **1 institutional alignment loop** (e.g. DPO/GRPO or similar) run end-to-end:
+      - build a preference or reward dataset from logs or synthetic institutional scenarios,
+      - fine-tune a base model,
+      - re-deploy behind vLLM,
+      - and measure both **behavior change** and **serving impact** (latency, throughput, cost)
 - [ ] 3+ benchmark or training repos with real numbers (latency, throughput, tokens/sec, cost) for different models/runtimes/configs
-- [ ] 2 case studies that address **current inference challenges** (e.g. chat vs batch, long context, tool-using or multi-hop flows, or multi-tenant setups) with before/after optimization results
+- [ ] **1 deep case study** that addresses a **current inference challenge** (e.g. chat vs batch, long context, tool-using flows, or multi-tenant setups) and shows:
+      - baseline serving,
+      - optimized vLLM/TRT-LLM deployment,
+      - and an institution-aligned variant of the model with before/after metrics
 - [ ] 1 published blog post or talk that explains a modern inference challenge (e.g. KV cache & long context, quantization trade-offs, serving aligned models) and how you solved it
-- [ ] A repeatable **Inference & Fine-Tuning Optimization Playbook** that covers:
+- [ ] A repeatable **Inference, Fine-Tuning & Alignment Optimization Playbook** that covers:
   - runtime choice (vLLM / TRT-LLM / Triton / vendor),
   - hardware & cost sizing,
   - KV/attention/quantization tuning,
+  - SFT/LoRA choices,
-  - and SFT/RL options for typical consulting scenarios
+  - and when/how to apply DPO/GRPO-style institutional alignment for typical consulting scenarios

 ### Technical Focus (What “Inference Engineering” Means Here)